-Failure to comply may result in a fine per state guidelines as posted on the Lake Land College Police Department website.
+Failure to comply may result in a fine per state guidelines *as posted on the Lake Land College Police Department website.
+The College may refer students who violate this policy for disciplinary procedures, and College employees may be subject to discipline up to and including discharge pursuant to the policies and procedures applicable to their employment.

-State law provides an exception to this policy allowing use of tobacco products in personal vehicles located more than 15 feet from any building entrance.
+State law* provides an exception to this policy allowing use of tobacco products in personal vehicles located more than 15 feet from any building entrance.
+This exception does not apply to the use of cannabis per Illinois Public Act 101-0027 – Cannabis Regulation Tax Act.
+Additionally, the federal Drug-Free Schools and Communities Act Amendments of 1989 prohibits the possession of cannabis on College property.

 Tobacco products shall mean cigarette, cigar, pipe or tobacco in any form, including smokeless tobacco, which is any loose, cut, shredded, ground, powdered, compressed or leaf tobacco that is intended to be placed in the mouth without being smoked.